Prologue Draft From My Upcoming Novel, 'Final Vinyl'

 Here's a very drafty draft to look back on when the book is done (and likely much different).

-“Good luck, don’t die,” he’d spit, with unexpected Barry White bravado, pleased to witness a bulb of excited terror bloom in the young girl’s eyes.
+“Good luck, don’t die,” he’d spit, with unexpected Barry White bravado and an oversized Adam’s apple rising and falling in his throat, pleased to witness a bulb of excited terror bloom in the young girl’s eyes.

-If Star had grown up in a normal family, she would probably connect the memory of this initial rollercoaster ride to the first time she ever heard a vinyl record.
-On the cusp of her 21st birthday, seated on the floor of a dingy motel room, somewhere off the interstate, sharing the space with a milk crate filled with vintage albums and a red portable turntable bequeathed to her by an estranged uncle named Roddy.
+If Star had grown up in a normal family, she might connect the memory of her initial rollercoaster ride to the first time she ever heard a vinyl record.
+On the cusp of her 21st birthday, seated on the floor of a dingy motel room, somewhere off barren interstate, sharing space with a milk crate filled with vintage albums and a red portable turntable bequeathed to her by an estranged uncle named Roddy.

-But when Star’s estranged uncle Roddy posthumously inserted himself into the folds of his niece’s bizarre isolated life, the world of recorded music became more than just a mystery to the lonesome desert girl.
-A vast void transformed into a sturdy rope of chain linking Star with her inner self and an entire history of human expression.
-The unheard songs, the undiscovered records, all of that sonic magic — it’s become one sharp slab of un-struck flint to the exquisite furnace of Star’s soul, a furnace desperate to burn.
+But when Uncle Roddy posthumously inserted himself into the folds of his niece’s bizarre, isolated life, the world of recorded music became more than just a mystery to the lonesome desert girl.
+A vast void morphed into a sturdy rope of chain linking Star to a shared history of human expression.
+The unheard songs, the undiscovered records, all that sonic magic — it’s become one sharp slab of un-struck flint to the exquisite furnace of Star’s soul, a furnace desperate to burn.

 So.
 Describing the mere milliseconds in which Star’s imaginary rollercoaster cart crests its apex, ticking forward under the spell of gravity’s weighty insistence, just before the hair-whipping plunge — this might actually be the simplest way to describe to you, someone who presumably grew up within the confines of society, a normal family etc. etc., what it was like for the lonesome desert girl to hear the static of the needle as it slid slowly from the far edge of Lee Oskar’s 1976 debut solo record like a figure skate on black ice until finally dropping effortlessly into the wide groove of Track One.